Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/hybrid-projects.md

 ---
 title: "About Hybrid projects"
 sidebar_label: "About Hybrid projects"
-description: "Learn how to upload dbt Core artifacts into dbt Cloud to create and set up hybrid projects."
+description: "Learn how to upload dbt Core artifacts into the dbt platform to create and set up hybrid projects."
 pagination_next: "docs/deploy/hybrid-setup"
 ---